Settings

 For additional information on microSD storage, visit MicroSD card setup.

-In Power, you can see battery performance information, reboot your Flipper Zero in normal or Recovery mode, and turn your device off.
+In Power, you can see battery performance information, reboot your Flipper Zero in normal or Recovery Mode, and turn your device off.

 For additional information regarding battery performance, visit Power.
 To learn more about the various types of reboot, visit Reboot.